On the surface, digital archiving and the EU General Data Protection Regulation (GDPR) can seem like uneasy bedfellows.

 One of the changes introduced in GDPR is that any third-party suppliers used by an organisation to process personal data on EU citizens - such as cloud software or infrastructure suppliers - are now also liable for data protection compliance, and can be fined or penalised directly for infractions.

 However, that‚Äôs not to say organisations can wash their hands of GDPR compliance where a third party is used to process personal data.
 Article 28 of GDPR states they must ‚Äúuse only processors providing sufficient guarantees ... that processing will meet the requirements of this regulation‚Äù.

-2. Keep your web and social media data secure
+3. Keep your web and social media data secure

 One of the key principles of GDPR is, of course, protecting personal information against loss or disclosure.
 Specifically, Article 5 of the regulation states that personal data should be ‚Äúprocessed in a manner that ensures appropriate security ‚Ä¶ including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures‚Äù.

 While there‚Äôs no single prescribed set of technical or organisational measures an organisation needs to implement to comply with GDPR, a good starting point when working with third-party suppliers is to look for compliance with ISO27001 - an internationally recognised best-practice benchmark for information security.

-3. Uphold your users' access rights
+4. Uphold your users' access rights

-Finally, in order for an organisation to uphold the full range of new rights for individuals introduced in GDPR - which include the right to access, right to rectification, right to erasure and right to portability - it‚Äôs important that any data stored in their archives is easily to retrieve, update metadata, and download in an accessible format.
+Finally, in order for an organisation to uphold the full range of new rights for individuals introduced in GDPR - which include the right to access, right to rectification, right to erasure and right to portability - it‚Äôs important that any data stored in the archives is easy to retrieve, with metadata that can be updated, and downloadable in an accessible format.

 This can be a complex set of demands where large data sets are concerned, as an extensive digital archive may not be easy to index and search - so organisations should ensure any third-party suppliers they use can provide the right level of functionality in their frontend management portal as well as in the process of archiving itself.

 Overall, there‚Äôs no doubt that GDPR is complex and presents some unique challenges when it comes to archiving personal data.
-However, by ensuring you understand your responsibilities and those of your third-party suppliers - and any changes you need to make to uphold them - compliance by the May 25th enforcement date should be entirely possible.
+However, by ensuring you understand your responsibilities and those of your third-party suppliers, compliance is entirely possible.